marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

 In addition, the Provider MUST validate the integrity of the e-Service Request, by checking that:

     - The ``signed_headers.content-type`` claim matches the value of the ``Content-Type`` HTTP header of the e-Service Request.
-    - The ``signed_headers.digest`` claim matches the value of the digest of the payload of the e-Service Request.
+    - The ``signed_headers.digest`` claim matches the value of the digest of the payload of the e-Service Request, as well as the value of the ``Digest`` HTTP header of the e-Service Request.

 If any of the previous checks fail, the Provider MUST reject the Request.